Loss of integrability in a system with two-photon interactions: Conclusions

 We found that integrability is lost in the normal phase either by increasing the coupling strength while holding the atomic level splitting constant, or by increasing the atomic level splitting at fixed coupling.
 The average spectral ratio $\langle r \rangle$ exhibited strong agreement with the disorder patterns seen in the Peres lattices: energy regions with disordered lattices aligned with GOE statistics, while regions showing ordered structures conformed to Poisson statistics.

-To explore the classical dynamics, we used a mean-field approximation to derive the classical limit of the two-photon Dicke model in the normal phase.
-We confirmed the validity of this classical limit by establishing a quantum-classical correspondence between classical trajectories (via Poincar\'e sections) and quantum spectral statistics.
+To explore the classical dynamics, we used a mean-field approximation with coherent states to derive the classical limit of the two-photon Dicke model in the normal phase.
+We confirmed the validity of this classical limit by determining the ground-state energy and establishing a quantum-classical correspondence between classical trajectories (via Poincar\'e sections) and quantum spectral statistics.
 In particular, we identified the onset of classical and quantum chaos in the high-energy regime of the system.
 Furthermore, we highlighted an intriguing regime of mixed dynamics~\cite{Berry1984,Robnik1998,Robnik2023}, which may offer a fertile ground for studying quantum localization phenomena~\cite{Batistic2010,Batistic2013a,Batistic2013b}.
 Of special interest is how this mixed classical behavior manifests in the quantum domain, where the coexistence of ordered and disordered structures in the Peres lattice coincides with a mixed spectral distribution [see Figs.~\ref{fig:PeresLattice_gamma0p3_S1}(b1)-\ref{fig:PeresLattice_gamma0p3_S1}(b4), column view].

 Future directions include extending the analysis of classical dynamics into the superradiant phase and exploring whether classical and quantum chaos emerge in this regime.
 Additional avenues of research involve investigating quantum scarring, thermalization, and multifractality in the normal phase of the two-photon Dicke model, drawing parallels with known phenomena in the single-photon Dicke model~\cite{Pilatowsky2021NatCommun,Villasenor2023,Bastarrachea2024}.
+Finally, it would be intriguing to explore the experimental verification of dynamical signatures of quantum chaos~\cite{Das2025,Vallejo2025} in this system.